Cynth3tik/awesome/README.md

 *   [sdras/awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub

-*   [Awesome-Windows/Awesome](https://github.com/Awesome-Windows/Awesome) - :computer: 🎉 An awesome & curated list of best applications and tools for Windows.

 *   [lukasz-madon/awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job) - A curated list of awesome remote jobs and resources.
 Inspired by https://github.com/vinta/awesome-python

 *   [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects